GW-SHC/info/README.md

 Does this club train evil Hackers?
 ----------------------------------

 No.  This club has nothing to do with system compromises, and the pejorative use of the term "hack".
-Hacking is the application of a deep understanding of a system or body of code to some end.
+Hacking is the application of a deep understanding of a system to some, often very clever, end.
 Hackers often have a fundamental curiousity of how systems work, and enjoy applying their ingenuity to make them do amazing things.
 If this is unclear, please google the difference between Hackers and Crackers.